apache/datafusion-ballista/docs/source/user-guide/deployment/quick-start.md

   under the License.
 -->

-# Ballista Quickstart
+# kapot Quickstart

-A simple way to start a local cluster for testing purposes is to use cargo to build the project and then run the scheduler and executor binaries directly along with the Ballista UI.
+A simple way to start a local cluster for testing purposes is to use cargo to build the project and then run the scheduler and executor binaries directly along with the kapot UI.

 Project Requirements: